MicrosoftDocs/semantic-kernel-docs/semantic-kernel/agents/plugins/native-functions/calling-nested-functions.md

 ```

 # [Python](#tab/python)
-To start, create a new file called _OrchestratorPlugin.py_ in the same directory as your semantic functions for `OrchestratorPlugin`.
+To start, create a new file called _OrchestratorPlugin.py_ in the same directory as your prompts for `OrchestratorPlugin`.

 ```directory
 Plugins